bhauman/bhauman.github.com/drafts/housing-bubble.md

 insulation sandwich.
 There is an outer plastic dome, two layers of tightly fitted blue board insulation and then an inner plastic dome.
 It's all held together with bolts that bolt through all the layers.
+The shell of the dome is about 2 1/2 inches thick.

 There is no frame in this dome.
 The shell is self supporting much like and igloo is self supporting.